etaque/elm-dialog/README.md

 * `body` for the message of the modal,
 * `footer` for the actions.

-Note also the `opacity` and `display` helpers to control fading and visibity.
+Note also the `opacity` and `display` helpers for fading and visibity control.

 ### Controlling the dialog

 The package provide two levels to control dialog:

-* The basics are `Dialog.address : Address Dialog.Action` in combination with those action builders:
+* The basis is `address : Address Dialog.Action` in combination with those action builders:
   * `show : List Html -> Dialog.Action` shows up the modal with the provided content,
   * `hide : Dialog.Action` hides the modal,
   * `hideThenSend : Address a -> a -> Dialog.Action` hides the modal then send the given action to the supplied address when hide animation is done.